-- Natural radioactivity is mainly responsible for the level of air radioactivity; - The Tihange nuclear power station and the nuclear facilities of the IRE site do not create any measurable impact on their environment; - The impact of the Chooz nuclear site cannot even be measured and can therefore be regarded as zero.
+- Natural radioactivity is mainly responsible for the level of air radioactivity; - The Tihange nuclear power station and the nuclear facilities of the IRE site do not create during routine operations any measurable impact on their environment.
+Chapter 10 of this report covers the impact of the IRE-incident which occurred in August 2008; - The impact of the Chooz nuclear site cannot even be measured and can therefore be regarded as zero.